Sex and Reason: Scientific and academic journals

 Reilly considered some of Posner's ideas, such as that women have a weaker sex drive than men, controversial, noting that there was uncertainty about the relative importance of biological factors and choice as influences on sexual behavior.
 She wrote that his arguments about genetic influences on human behavior, especially those concerning "the adaptive purpose of homosexuality and other non-procreative sexual conduct", had angered critics.
 In her view, his economic analysis of sexual behavior, although original, resembled science fiction and had provoked divided reactions from legal scholars.
 She considered the value of his theory to be "its capacity to explain diversity among and changes in sexual behavior, and guide the formation of rational social policy".
 She wrote that it had the potential to be a "means of understanding the social and legal implications of sexuality", for example by showing how "changes in the cost of sexual practices" could help to explain "observed changes in practices" and predict responses to hypothetical changes.
-She credited him with explaining the relevance of different forms of marriage to the frequency of extramartial sexual relations, and helping to explain "the social and economic relationship between the sexes", including "the historic inequality of women", and suggested ways of expanding opportunities for women.
+She credited him with explaining the relevance of different forms of marriage to the frequency of extramarital sexual relations, and helping to explain "the social and economic relationship between the sexes", including "the historic inequality of women", and suggested ways of expanding opportunities for women.
 However, she believed that the difficulty of determining the "costs and benefits of sexual activity across a diverse society" limited the impact of his policy recommendations.

 The Wilson Quarterly credited Posner with providing "a grand tour of the practices of other cultures and eras", but considered his arguments less than fully persuasive, criticizing his explanation of the "rationality of women wearing high heels".
 The reviewer concluded that, "Ironically, Posner may fail to convince his readers that eroticism involves so many rational, "economically" calculable acts, even while he provides a model of how a jurist can dispense with personal prejudice and reason dispassionately about sex."